Tech-TTGames/UnZip/README.md

-  destpath - The path to the place where the unzipped contents of the zips are placed mispwdpop - Whether the program should display a pop-up window when theres a zip file with no working password updatetime - How frequently should the program check for new zips (mins) rmfile - Whether the file should be deleted after un-zipping
+  destpath - The path to the place where the unzipped contents of the zips are placed mispwdpop - Whether the program should display a pop-up window when theres a zip file with no working password updatetime - How frequently should the program check for new zips (mins)